 Stowaway Review: Solid Premise, Ultimately Unfulfilling!

-Stowaway is the 2021 science fiction thriller from Netflix that tells an unlikely story of launch engineer Michael who, after being knocked unconscious, accidentally stows away aboard an important two-year mission to Mars.
+Stowaway is a sci-fi thriller from Netflix that tells an unlikely story of launch engineer Michael who, after being knocked unconscious, accidentally stows away aboard an important two-year mission to Mars.
 Upon his discovery, the crew must navigate all the usual problems of having an unexpected extra crew member on board while Michael comes to terms with actually having to live in space with no training whatsoever.

 Related: Must-Watch Sci-Fi Movies on Netflix